hexmaster111/TI92-SBC-DOCK/README.md

 - Some way to have a nice GPIO pin header behind a door for a clean look
 - A new keyboard overlay for 2nd keys and the green diamond keys
 - Custom keycaps?!
 (Clear injections would be cool for backlighting)
+- Perhaps a ti-92 plus emulator for it (just for fun)

 Credits
 ------